We went to a land auction back in 2002, bought 25 acres of abandoned cow pasture just 2.5 miles west Paxton, IL, and our lives changed forever.

 An earlier litter Socks and Moe

 After the first two floods, the year was progressing normally.
-The first half of the wedding season was past and the second half was underway.
-Off and on we had been thinking about doing something to protect the B&B from future flooding, but we really hadn't gotten serious about it since we needed to get through the wedding season first.
-We hosted a wedding in early September 2008.
+The first half of the busy season was past and the second half was underway.
+Off and on we had been thinking about doing something to protect the B&B from future flooding, but we really hadn't gotten serious about it since we needed to get through the busy season first.
+We hosted an event in early September 2008.
 That night it rained and rained.
 On Sunday morning it rained and rained.
 Torrential rain.
 We were asked in Church if we were worried about flooding at the Bed & Breakfast.
 We said that we weren't.
 After all it was the beginning of Fall, it had been relatively dry, and bad flooding like earlier in the year didn't happen very often according to the neighbors.

 We had to figure out a way to resolve the flooding issue so that when the next 100 year flood rolled in, we would be safe.
 We decided yet that Fall of 2008 to tear out more trees and excavate dirt to build a levee/berm around the entire back meadow.
 The lane to the B&B comes down a hill into the back meadow.
 We tied the levee into this hill on both sides of the lane.
 This kept the lane from going over the berm.
 The southwest corner of the B&B sits right beside the stream.
 We could get an earthmover through this point, but there wasn't enough space to construct a levee and it would have been unsightly anyway.
 We decided to build a concrete wall with pilasters in this area and tie both ends into the berm.
 This would leave enough room for another patio since we had to remove the two that we had.
 We saved our landscaping plants by digging them up and temporarily replanting them in a safe spot until it was time to landscape again.
 The stake and flag in the photo below marked the center of the wall.
 We hid the two middle pilasters inside of the outdoor stone fireplace.